 Claims avoidance and education are an important part of Mr. Hafer’s practice.
 He has spoken at the Construction Super Conference, the American Bar Association Forum Committee on the Construction Industry, the American Underground Construction Association, the Design Build Institute of America, the Association of Corporate Counsel, the Atlanta International Arbitration Society, and other industry related programs.

 Mr. Hafer was listed in the 2019 and the ten years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Construction Law and he was listed as #1 in the 2019 and the eight years immediately preceding editions.
-Mr. Hafer was recommended by Legal 500 US in 2009, 2011, 2012, 2014, 2015, 2016, 2017 and 2018 for Real Estate and Construction Law and he was also recognized as a "Leading Lawyer" in 2014, 2015, 2016, 2017 and 2018 by Legal 500 US.
-He was recognized in 2019 and the 16 years immediately preceding by other practicing attorneys as one of the Best Lawyers in America® in the field of Construction Law, Commercial International Arbitration, and Construction Litigation.
+Mr. Hafer was recommended by Legal 500 US in 2009, 2011, 2012, 2014, 2015, 2016, 2017, 2018 and 2019 for Construction Law and he was also recognized as a "Leading Lawyer" in 2014, 2015, 2016, 2017, 2018 and 2019 by Legal 500 US.
+He was recognized in 2020 and the 17 years immediately preceding by other practicing attorneys as one of the Best Lawyers in America® in the fields of Construction Law, Commercial International Arbitration, and Construction Litigation.
 Mr. Hafer was named an “Atlanta Lawyer of the Year” in 2018 for Construction Litigation and again in 2020 for Construction Law by The Best Lawyers in America®.
 He was listed in Who’s Who Legal: Thought Leaders – Construction in 2018, The International Who's Who of Business Lawyers in 2009, 2011, 2013 and 2014 in the area of Construction, and The International Who's Who of Construction Lawyers in 2010 and 2014.
 Mr. Hafer is a Fellow of The American College of Construction Lawyers.
 He was named a Georgia "Super Lawyer" in the area of Alternative Dispute Resolution in 2009 and in the area of Construction Litigation in 2019 and the ten years immediately preceding and a Top 100 Georgia "Super Lawyer" in 2011 by Super Lawyers magazine.
 Mr. Hafer is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.